 - Satisfy the training requirements of a non-U.S., non-Canadian country

-- Have documentation verifying your ability to practice radiology independently in your country of training or have received board certification in your country (if applicable)
+- Have documentation verifying the applicant’s ability to practice radiology independently in the country of training or board certification in his or her country (if applicable)

 - Current, detailed curriculum vitae with specific dates of all training

 - Verification of the following: